 Carers Rights and the Carers (Scotland) Act 2016

-The Carers (Scotland) Act 2016 introduces new rights for unpaid carers and new duties for local councils and the NHS to provide support to carers.
-It becomes law on the 1st April 2018 and Connecting Carers are producing information to support each of the duties under the Act.
-These will be availalbe to download shortly.
+The Carers (Scotland) Act 2016 introduced new rights for unpaid carers and new duties for local councils and the NHS to provide support to carers.
+It became law on the 1st April 2018.
+Connecting Carers provide information and support in line with the duties under the Act.

 The eight duties are: